-Water served by North Marin Water District to its customers comes from protected watersheds and is purified using modern treatment techniques to remove pathogens, including bacteria and viruses.
+Water served by North Marin Water District to its customers comes from protected watersheds and is purified using modern treatment techniques to remove contaminants and pathogens, like bacteria and viruses.
 Water is continuously monitored to ensure that it surpasses all state and federal standards for health and safety.

-This brochure is a snapshot of water quality monitoring performed in 2021.
+This brochure is a snapshot of water quality monitoring performed in 2022.
 Included are details about where your water comes from, what it contains, and how it compares to regulatory standards.